Rice water for hair: Benefits and how to use it in your haircare routine

 Washing your hair with rice water acts as a natural conditioner.
 Its natural smoothening benefit allows a comb to slide through your hair more easily, and gently unravelling knots without causing damage.

 Rice water also has benefits for hair growth.
-It contains Inositol which is a carbohydrate that can penetrate damaged hair and repair and prevent it from further damage.
+It contains Inositol which is a sugar made in the body and found in foods that can penetrate damaged hair and repair and prevent it from further damage.
 This dynamic interaction improves the texture of the hair, strengthens the roots, and promotes healthy hair growth.

 How to make rice water for hair?